top of page

 Winter Rental Utilities

-A similarly effective strategy is to market the property as all utilities included in the rent and place a cap on monthly utility usage.
+A similarly effective strategy is to market the property as "all utilities included in the rent" and place a cap on monthly utility usage.
 Any month a tenant goes over the cap, they are contractually bound to reimburse the owner for the overage when paying the following month's rent.
 This strategy can make it more difficult to drive traffic for showings if the higher list price adds up to more than the market average.
 This strategy is great for leases that are for one to two months, but can get trickier with shorter contracts as more communication is involved.

 Winter Rental Lease Terms

-A typical winter rental property is leased for one to eight months at a time, September through May.
-This wide range of rental terms allows the owner to focus on the personal goals they have for the property, rather than being driven by demand and market.
 Property owners who are looking to maximize their annual revenue and decrease annual vacancies often seek longer-term winter leases.
 Other property owners schedule their rentals for personal use in the warmer spring and fall months (September and May specifically) and rent for a shorter period during the winter.
-However, if you are looking to maximize your rental income, consider renting for the full eight months, September through May - especially with gathering restrictions and folks taking longer getaways.
+However, if you are looking to maximize your rental income, consider renting for the full eight months, September through May.

 Where to List Your Winter Rental